 Going forward, this will make collaboration more efficient and flexible.
 And as a result, your organization can easily scale up or downsize operations without having to decouple or restructure completely.

-For instance, NVISIO relies on Exalate for deep ticket integration with customers.
+For instance, NVISIO relies on Exalate to integrate deep tickets with customers.
 This makes it possible to automatically generate tickets in order to sync comments, attachments, statuses, etc.

 Higher profits and savings